-These measures will involve a revenue gain of Rs.
-26.97 crore on the customs side and a loss of Rs.
-3.44 crore on the excise side.
+- (vi) The excise duty on marine plywood and aircraft plywood as an antiavoidance measure is being increased fron 10 per cent to 20 per cent ad valorem.
+Effective rates of excise duty for match boxes containing 300 sticks per box are being provided. - (vii) Exemption from excise duty is also being provided in respect of ores. slag and ash, wood pulp, inorganic chemicals used in manufacture of fertilizers, clinkers used in manufacture of cement. - measures will involve a 153.
+These revenue gain of Rs.
+26.97 crores on the customs side and a loss of Rs.
+3.44 crores on the excise side. - 154.
 I will now come to important measures of resource mobilisation.
 My first proposal is to rationalise the structure of auxiliary duties of customs.
 At present, there are 11 slabs of auxiliary customs duties.
 While the specific duty on crude petroleum will remain as at present, it is proposed to reduce the existing 11 slabs into three slabs, namely, Nil, 25 per cent and 40 per cent.
 This will give us a revenue gain of Rs.
-160 crore.
-However, removal of auxiliary duty from certain GATT bound items would mean a loss of Rs.
-9 crore.

-Earlier in my speech, I had referred to the importance of providing adequate support to our capital goods industry which is pivotal for self-reliance.
+160 crores.
+However, removal of auxiliary dury from certain GATT bound items would mean a loss of Rs.
+9 crores. - 155.
+Earlier in my speech, I had referred to the importance of providing adequate support to our capital goods industry which is pivotal for self reliance.
 With this end in view, it is proposed to increase the general machinery rate of basic customs duty by 10 per cent.
-A similar increase is also being made in the general project rate from 45 per cent to 55 per cent ad valorem.
+A similar increase is also being made in the general project rate from 45 per cent to 55 per cent ad valorem. - 156.
 As a complement to this, it is proposed to reduce the import duty on components of capital goods by 5 per cent.
 This will ensure that the import duty on components will now stand at 15 per cent below the import duty on the complete machines.
 This differential, as recommended in the Long Term Fiscal Policy, would go towards greater production of capital machines including computerised numerically controlled machine tools in India instead of their total imports.
 While the reduction in rate on components will lead to a revenue loss of Rs.
-50 crore, the increase in machinery rate will give Rs.
-1.24 crore and the revision of general project rate Rs.
-120 crore.
+50 crores, the increase in machinery rate will give Rs.
+124 crores and the revision of general project rate Rs.
+120 crores.

+[Shri Vishwanath Pratap Singh]

-In respect of 32 machine tools where domestic production has been established, the customs duty is being raised to 110 per cent.
-Again, 91 machine tools and instruments have been identified where there is negligible domestic production and it is proposed to reduce import duty on these machines to 35 per cent ad valorem (Basic plus Auxiliary).
+157. In respect of 32 machine tools where domestic production has been established, the customs duty is being raised to 110 per cent.
+Again, 91 machine tools and instruments have been identified where there is negligible domestic production and it is proposed to reduce import duty on these machines to 35 per cent ad valorem (basic plus auxiliary).
 There will be a revenue sacrifice of Rs.
-9 crore in customs duties.
+9 crores in customs duties.

-At present there is a concessional rate of duty on the fuel efficient cars which comes to about 15 per cent ad valorem or loss.
-As I have mentioned earlier, full MODVAT will be extended to the automobile industry and the new MODVAT rates for fuel efficient cars would be 20 per cent ad valorem.
+158. At present there is a concessional rate of duty on the fuel efficient cars which comes to about 15 per cent ad valorem or As I have mentioned earlier, full MODVAT will be extended to the automobile industry and the new MODVAT rates for fuel efficient cars would be 20 per cent ad valorem.
 I feel that such cars and their purchasers can bear an increase in the rate of duty by 5 per cent.